behrouzhs/svdns/README.md

 These types of corpuses require a lot of preprocessing such as removing HTML tags and structure to get clean text from it, handling or removing special characters, etc. We will not go through the details of preprocessing but it is a neccessary step in order to get a high quality embedding with meaningful and manageable sized vocabulary.

 After downloading and extracting the zip file, and also preprocessing steps you will get the clean text file.
 Let's call the clean text file `corpus_clean.txt`.
-In order to train and obtain a word embedding, run the following 3 commands one after another:
+In order to train and obtain a word embedding, run the following command (example usage):

 ```
-$ ./vocab_count -min-count 5 < ./corpus_clean.txt > ./vocab.txt
-$ ./cooccur -window-size 10 -vocab-file ./vocab.txt < ./corpus_clean.txt > ./cooccurrence_matrix.bin
-$ ./svdns -pmicutoff -2.5 -shift 2.5 -dimension 100 -thread 8 -vocab ./vocab.txt -input ./cooccurrence_matrix.bin -output ./svdns_embedding_d100.txt
+$ python svdns.py -input corpus_clean.txt -output svdns_embedding_d300.txt -mincount 10 -windowsize 10 -dimension 300
 ```

-After running the above commands, `svdns_embedding_d100.txt` will be generated which contains the word embeddings.
+After running the above command, `svdns_embedding_d300.txt` will be generated which contains the word embeddings.
 Each row will contain a word and its corresponding vector representation.

 ## Options and switches for executing the code